broxus/locklift/README.md

 Deploys the contract by using giver contract.

 1. Derives the future contract address
-2. Sends the specified amount of TONs to it's address
+2. Sends the specified amount of EVERs to it's address
 3. Waits till the balance is sufficient
 4. Sends the contract deploy message